felipeagc/vkrender/README.md

 - [x] Split pipeline.hpp and pipeline.cpp into multiple files
 - [ ] Stop using exceptions
 - [ ] Convert functions to c-style parameter passing, similar to vulkan functions
+- [ ] Re-do context
+- [ ] Convert some Window members to SoA format instead of AoS
+- [ ] Remove Buffer classes and add helper functions for buffer creation
+- [ ] Add Buffers class that stores an array of buffers and an array of allocations

 ### Template library
 - [x] Move it to its own folder and namespace (fstl)